 NOTE: We encourage our attendees to always stay in their vehicles to ensure safety.

-Containers (Buckets or Cans of paint) or packs of quarts should be placed on the trunks or backs of vehicles, where they will be removed by Global Paint representatives and not returned.
+Containers (Buckets or Cans of Paint) or boxes of quarts should be placed in the trunks or backs of vehicles, where Global Paint representatives and UNLV Rebels Volunteers will remove them.